Sulfur mining in Sicily: History

 The harvesting of outcrop sulfur took place even in very ancient times.
 In fact, mining vestiges have been found dating back to 200 B.C.E.; it was used in medicine from time immemorial but the Romans also used it for war purposes by mixing it with other fuels.

 What set in motion the large-scale exploitation of Sicilian sulfur was the discovery of the Le Blanc method (1787) for the industrial-scale manufacture of soda ash.
 Sulfur, also a key ingredient in the production of gunpowder, then assumed a strategic importance equal to that held in the modern era by uranium.
-During the Napoleonic Wars several British capitalists began to take an interest in the open-pit mining areas that were located near the ports of southern Sicily.
-After the peace and Conservative Order of 1815 various French companies also began their activities in the area due to the development of production and demand for sulfuric acid, which had a further propelling effect on Sicilian ore mining.
+During the Napoleonic Wars, several British capitalists began to take an interest in the open-pit mining areas that were located near the ports of southern Sicily.
+After the peace and Conservative Order of 1815, various French companies also began their activities in the area due to the development of production and demand for sulfuric acid, which had a further propelling effect on Sicilian ore mining.

-Following the Conservative Order, the sulfur industry finally took off, so much so that in the second half of the 1830s exports abroad of sulfur were already found to rank first among those from the island with an annual value of 1,671,500 ducats.
+Following the Conservative Order, the sulfur industry finally took off, so much so that in the second half of the 1830s exports of sulfur were found to rank first among those from the island with an annual value of 1,671,500 ducats.

-In the years between 1828 and 1830, the export of sulfur to the Marseille factories for the production of soda ash and sulfuric acid reached and exceeded 35,000 tons.
+Between 1828 and 1830, the export of sulfur to the Marseille factories for the production of soda ash and sulfuric acid reached and exceeded 35,000 tons.
 Various contingent reasons, including overproduction, meant that from 1830 onward the sulfur industry had ups and downs with rather sustained price fluctuations also due to competition from pyrites mined and processed locally in Central Italy, whose transportation cost was lower.
-Attempts to establish sulfuric acid and soda ash production industries in Sicily were for various reasons not very successful; in 1838 Ferdinand II had granted the Sicilian sulfur monopoly to the French company Taix & Aycard, which in return promised the development of processing industries and the construction of 25 km of carriage roads a year.
-However, this choice did not lead to the hoped-for results, as market prices rose excessively, the industrial initiatives were not followed up, and there was stiff opposition from Great Britain, which even threatened to seize Sicilian ships, so in 1846 the agreements to that effect were revoked.
+Attempts to establish sulfuric acid and soda ash production industries in Sicily were not very successful for various reasons; in 1838 Ferdinand II had granted the Sicilian sulfur monopoly to the French company Taix & Aycard, which promised the development of processing industries and the construction of 25 km of carriage roads per year in return.
+However, this choice did not lead to the desired results.
+As market prices rose excessively, the industrial initiatives were not followed up, and there was stiff opposition from Great Britain, which even threatened to seize Sicilian ships.
+In 1846 the agreements to that effect were revoked.
 The largest importer in 1849 was England, but sulfur was also sold in large quantities to the United States.